contentauth/c2pa-python/docs/native-resources-management.md

     return _lib.c2pa_free(ptr)
 ```

-It returns `0` when the pointer was freed, and `-1` when the registry rejected an already-consumed or untracked address, the same `-1` a guarded free relies on. `ManagedResource` guarantees this is called once per pointer.
+It returns `0` when the pointer was freed, and `-1` when the registry rejected an already-consumed or untracked address. `ManagedResource` guarantees this is called once per pointer.

 ## Cleanup errors